ocean-tracking-network/node-manager-training/_episodes/08_tag_metadata.md

 ### Verification of File Contents - against database

-This cell will now complete the second round of Quality Control checks.
+This cell will now complete the second round of Quality Control checks using data already held in the Database.

 The output will have useful information:
 1. Have these tags been used on **other projects** in the database?
 Check the dates to ensure they don't overlap and that there is no double-reporting.